-We can create a queryable federated Coronavirus health data store that’s locally controlled and managed by providers ensuring privacy of the citizens.
+We can create a queryable federated Coronavirus health data store that’s locally controlled and managed by providers ensuring privacy of individuals.
 By solving the problem of data ownership, governance, and privacy, we can truly enable the interoperability we so desperately seek.

-This is possible today using latest advances in encryption, data architectures, and query processing.
+This is possible today using the latest advances in encryption, data architectures, and query processing.

 So many stakeholders have an interest in access to knowledge from a Covid-19 health data store:

 - Individuals need to feel safe as they go back to work, shopping, or leisure.

-- Employers like airlines and hospitals need to know which of their employees are probably infected or at high risk of complications if they contract it.
+- Employers like airlines and hospitals need to know which of their employees are probably infected or at high risk of complications if they contract Covid-19.

 - States and cities need to know which regions can be safely reopened.
 They need to be able to track and trace, and they need visibility.

-- Healthcare providers need access to your medical history, and history of exposure and travel when you call in or show up at their premises.
+- Healthcare providers need access to your medical history, and history of exposure, and travel history when you call in or show up at their premises.

-However, we can’t just simply pool all of our citizens’ data and make it freely accessible to everyone of these entities.
+However, we can’t just simply pool the data of every individual in the United States and make it freely accessible to every one of these entities.
 We are a constitutional democracy and a nation of laws with civil rights.

 A recent paper out this very month from Duke Center for Health Policy lays out the key challenges to achieving our goals in the context of our healthcare and government structure.

 Here’s what we need to solve for:

-Privacy: We need to protect our privacy while allowing the workflows like track and trace to be enabled, as well as analytics that predict risk to work.
+Privacy: We need to protect our privacy while enabling workflows like track and trace, as well as analytics that predict risk.

 Governance: We need controls in place so we know exactly who has access to what and why.

 Interoperability: We need to address our healthcare system's infamous lack of interoperability.
 Books, papers, and billions of dollars have been wasted on this topic.